zachmort/SQL-Covid-Project/README.md

 -Do countires with higher stringency scores (A score based on how quickly they shut down operations and recated to the virus) have less cases as a % of total population

--Did countires with higher lung realted illnesses recieve vaccines first
+-Did countires with higher lung realted illnesses recieve vaccines with prioritization

 ![GitHub release (latest by date including pre-releases)](https://img.shields.io/github/v/release/zachmort/SQL-Covid-Projectinclude_prereleases)